titarenko/xstruct/README.md

 ### _.*

-Exposes all function from lodash.
+Exposes all functions from `lodash`.

 ## Building blocks